-I (Jimmy) discovered the theology of Thomas F. Torrance sometime after reading “Grace Walk” by Steve McVey in 2004.
-I then began reading McVey’s blog and when he made an obscure reference to Torrance in a footnote, being a curious, diligent researcher, I tracked down Torrance and I have never been the same.
+In 2004, I (Jimmy) was in a men’s group and received a copy of a book by Steve McVey called “Grace Walk.”
+It was the story of a burned-out Southern Baptist Pastor and his liberation from religion.
+I began reading McVey’s blog and, being a curious, diligent researcher, when he made an obscure reference to T.F.
+Torrance in a footnote, I tracked him down, and I have never been the same.

-“There is, then, an evangelical way to preach the Gospel and an unevangelical way to preach it.
-The Gospel is preached in an unevangelical way, as happens so often in modern evangelism, when the preacher announces: This is what Jesus Christ has done for you, but you will not be saved unless you make your own personal decision for Christ as your Savior.
+“There is an evangelical way to preach the Gospel and a non-evangelical way to preach it.
+The Gospel is preached in a non-evangelical way, as happens so often in modern evangelism when the preacher announces: This is what Jesus Christ has done for you, but you will not be saved unless you make your own personal decision for Christ as your Savior.
 Or: Jesus Christ loved you and gave his life for you on the Cross, but you will be saved only if you give your heart to him.
-In that event, what is actually coming across to people is not a Gospel of unconditional grace but some other Gospel of conditional grace which belies the essential nature and content of the Gospel as it is in Jesus.
+In that event, what is coming across to people is not a Gospel of unconditional grace but some other Gospel of conditional grace that belies the essential nature and content of the Gospel as it is in Jesus.

-From beginning to end what Jesus Christ has done for you he has done not only as God but as man.
-He has acted in your place in the whole range of your human life and activity, including your personal decisions, and your responses to God’s love, and even your acts of faith.
-He has believed for you, fulfilled your human response to God, even made your personal decision for you, so that he acknowledges you before God as one who has already responded to God in him, who has already believed in God through him, and whose personal decision is already implicated in Christ’s self-offering to the Father, in all of which he has been fully and completely accepted by the Father, so that in Jesus Christ you are already accepted by him.
-Therefore, renounce yourself, take up your cross and follow Jesus as your Lord and Saviour.
+From beginning to end, what Jesus Christ has done for you, he has done not only as God but as a man.
+He has acted in your place in the whole range of your human life and activity, including your personal decisions, your responses to God’s love, and even your acts of faith.
+He has believed for you, fulfilled your human response to God, and even made your personal decision for you so that he acknowledges you before God as one who has already responded to God in him, who has already believed in God through him, and whose personal decision is already implicated in Christ’s self-offering to the Father, in all of which he has been entirely and ultimately accepted by the Father, so that in Jesus Christ you are already accepted by him.
+Therefore, renounce yourself, take up your Cross and follow Jesus as your Lord and Savior.

-To preach the Gospel of the unconditional grace of God in that unconditional way is to set before people the astonishingly good news of what God has freely provided for us in the vicarious humanity of Jesus.
-To repent and believe in Jesus Christ and commit myself to him on that basis means that I do not need to look over my shoulder all the time to see whether I have really given myself personally to him, whether I really believe and trust him, whether my faith is at all adequate, for in faith it is not upon my faith, my believing or my personal commitment that I rely, but solely upon what Jesus Christ has done for me, in my place and on my behalf, and what he is and always will be as he stands in for me before the face of the Father.
-That means that I am completely liberated from all ulterior motives in believing or following Jesus Christ, for on the ground of his vicarious human response for me, I am free for spontaneous joyful response and worship and service as I could not otherwise be.”
+To preach the Gospel of the unconditional grace of God in that absolute way is to set before people the astonishingly good news of what God has freely provided for us in the vicarious humanity of Jesus.
+To repent and believe in Jesus Christ and commit to him on that basis means that I do not need to look over my shoulder all the time to see whether I have really given myself personally to him, whether I really believe and trust him, whether my faith is at all adequate.
+For in terms of my own faith, it is not upon my belief or my personal commitment that I rely on, but solely upon what Jesus Christ has done for me, in my place and on my behalf, and what he is and always will be as he stands in for me before the face of the Father.
+That means that I am completely liberated from all ulterior motives in believing or following Jesus Christ, for on the ground of his vicarious human response for me, I am free for spontaneous, joyful response and worship and service as I could not otherwise be.”